-The European Central Bank (ECB) is has increased the baseline interest rate as of July 21st.
-This might have an impact on mortgage holders and personal loan borrowers by increasing the amount they will have to pay back each month.
+The European Central Bank (ECB) has increased the baseline interest rate as of July 21st 2022.
+This has been having an impact on mortgage holders and personal loan borrowers by increasing the amount they will have to pay back each month.
+In MABS, it has been one of the top reasons for clients to get in contact over the past few months.

-We have not seen a baseline interest rate increase like this for some time.
-The biggest impact will be experienced by homeowners on tracker mortgages, as tracker mortgage rates are directly tied or linked to the ECB baseline rate.
-Borrowers on tracker mortgages will not have seen an increase in their interest rates for several years.
+We have not seen baseline interest rate increases like these for some time.
+The biggest impact will be experienced by homeowners on tracker mortgages.
+Tracker mortgage rates are directly tied or linked to the ECB baseline rate.
+Those in mortgage arrears as they are usually on a variable rate.

 What is an interest rate?

-Interest is the cost of the credit charged by the credit provider, such as, your bank, credit union, or credit card provider.
+Interest is the cost of the credit charged by the credit provider.
+For example, your bank, credit union, or credit card provider.
 An interest rate is the stated rate of interest charged.
-This is usually shown as Annual Percentage Rate (APR) or sometimes seen as Annual Percentage Rate Charged (APRC) for mortgage loans.
+This is usually shown as Annual Percentage Rate (APR) or sometimes seen as the Annual Percentage Rate Charged (APRC) for mortgage loans.

 The CCPC define an APR as the annual rate of interest you will be charged on a loan.
-It takes account of all the costs involved over the term of the loan, such as any set-up charges and the interest rate.
+It takes account of all the costs involved over the term of the loan.
+This includes any set-up charges and the interest rate.
 You can use the APR to compare different loans, as long as you compare them over the same term, for example, 3-year loans.

 Mortgage Interest Rates

-Mortgage interest rates can range from 1.5% up to 6% or 7%.
+Mortgage interest rates can range from 1.5% up to 8%.
 They are offered on either a fixed-term or variable rate.

-Fixed rates mean your payments are the same for the duration of the fixed period, and you can only make limited additional payments outlined in your mortgage contract.
+Fixed rates mean your payments are the same for the duration of the fixed period.
+You can only make limited additional payments as outlined in your mortgage contract.

 Another mortgage option you may have that will be affected by the ECB interest rate increase will be those on an interest-only period.
 This is where you and your lender have agreed that you only pay the interest on the mortgage for a specified period.
 If you are in an interest-only period, it is likely that your repayments will increase; again, your lender will notify you.

-As mentioned earlier, if you have a tracker mortgage, the interest rate will also be affected as the interest rate directly follows the ECB rate plus a margin (usually 1%).
+As mentioned earlier, if you have a tracked mortgage, the interest rate will also be affected as the interest rate directly follows the ECB rate plus a margin (usually 1%).
+Those on tracker mortgages have seen their repayments increase by hundreds of euro per month since July 2022.
+With some opting to fix their rate and forego their tracker rate for the security of regular payment amounts.

 Why are interest rates increasing?